On Efficient Variants of Segment Anything Model: A Survey: Preliminaries

 Apart from image segmentation tasks, SAM has been widely applied to various video tasks \cite{zhang2024segment-videos}.
 A large portion of the work concentrates on two basic tasks: video object segmentation (VOS) \cite{zhang2023personalize, zhang2023uvosam, cheng2023tracking, Mei_2025_CVPR} and video object tracking (VOT) \cite{yang2023track, cheng2023segment, rajivc2023segment}.
 Researchers also explore SAM's application in tasks related to generation, for example, video super-resolution \cite{lu2023can} and video dataset annotation generation \cite{he2023scalable, delatolas2024learning}.
 Besides these, SAM is further utilized as an intermediate tool in video editing tasks \cite{zhao2023make, wu2023cvpr}.
 Beyond 2D tasks, SAM is also extended to the 3D vision field.
 Shen et al. \cite{shen2023anything} applies SAM to 3D reconstruction and Dong et al. \cite{dong2023leveraging} applies it to 3D point cloud segmentation.
 The recent work \cite{xu2024embodiedsam} aims at achieving real-time segmentation for any 3D thing in an online setting.
-For the recently proposed SAM 2, some studies have already explored its application in both image and video tasks.
-A popular trend is to apply SAM 2 to medical images and video tasks \cite{zhang2024unleashing}.
-Works like \cite{shen2024interactive, dong2024segment, yamagishi2024zero} evaluate SAM 2's performance in medical images in both 2D and 3D modalities, while some others \cite{yu2024sam, lou2025zero} test it on surgical video segmentation tasks.
-Researchers are also seeking strategies to adapt SAM 2 to medical tasks better \cite{yan2024biomedical, zhu2024medical}.
-Besides these, SAM 2 has been applied to some specific image segmentation tasks like digital pathology semantic segmentation \cite{zhang2024sam2}, mesh part segmentation \cite{tang2024segment}, solar panels segmentation \cite{rafaeli2024prompt}, and 3D instance segmentation~\cite{Zhao_2025_CVPR}.
-Moreover, several works \cite{adamyan2025samrl, Videnovic_2025_CVPR, Cuttano_2025_CVPR, tran20242nd, liu2024lsvos} have improved SAM 2's performance on the VOT task, the Referring Video Object Segmentation (RVOS) task and the challenging Large-scale Video Object Segmentation (LSVOS) task.